ilmari-aalto/ilmari-aalto.github.io/_posts/2020-07-19-work-around-full-join.md

 ## Mimic full outer join with union all

-Instead, we could switch to `union all`'s and use zeros or nulls in a clever way, and the solution could look like this:
+Instead, we could switch to `union all`'s and use ones together with zeros or nulls in a clever way, and the solution could look like this:

 {% highlight sql %}
 with combine_events as (
   select
     campaign_id,
     event_ts,
-    impressions,
+    1 as impressions,
     0 as clicks,
     0 as conversions
   from impressions